spxwnmc/spxwnmc/README.md

 <br />

-I'm a network student or smt like that, I love the programming, Unix-like systems and cybersecurity
+I'm a System Administrator, focused on Linux/Unix systems and cybersecurity

 <div class="pull-left">